-Like many people these days you probably go to the internet to research products and services.
+So, where do you start to get accurate information?
+Generally, your computer, smartphone, or tablet.
+If you are like many people these days, you probably start with the internet to research products and services.
 It is easy and convenient.
 It can also be a maze of inaccurate or misleading information.
-Do a search on long-term care planning and long-term care insurance; you can find a bunch of stuff.
-This “stuff” suggests anything from LTC insurance is affordable and essential to very expensive and not necessary.
+When you search for long-term care planning and long-term care insurance, you can find a wide variety of material.
+These articles suggest anything from LTC insurance is affordable and essential to very expensive and not necessary.

 Now what?
 First, understand everyone has a point of view, and the internet is the ultimate in free speech.
 So, you should review sources and use some common sense.

-First, if you have first-hand knowledge of a parent or family member needing extended care you know how real the risk of Long-Term Care can be.
+First, if you have first-hand knowledge of a parent or family member needing extended care, you know the consequences of long-term care on family and finances.
 The financial and emotional impact is tremendous.
-If you have not yet had one of these experiences, then you need to review facts.
+If you have not yet had one of these experiences, then you need to review the facts.

-The US Department of Human Services says if you reach the age of 65 you have a 7 in 10 chance of needing some Long-Term Care service before you pass.
+The US Department of Human Services says there is a very good chance you will need long-term care services in your lifetime.
+While this doesn't mean everyone will need full-time care, but it does mean your risk is high as you get older.
 With medical science advancing, we live longer.
-As you age, you will need help with activities of daily living or require supervision due to memory loss.
-We need long-term care due to illnesses, accidents or the impact of aging.
+As you age, you will need help with daily living activities or require supervision due to memory loss.
+We need long-term care due to illnesses, accidents, or the impact of aging.

-Health insurance and Medicare(including MedicareSupplements) will only pay for a small amount of long-term skilled care, and this is only if your situation is getting better.
-They pay nothing toward long-term custodial care (help with activities of daily living or supervision due to cognitive issues).
-This is the type of care most people will need on an extended basis.
+Health insurance and Medicare(including MedicareSupplements) will only pay for a small amount of long-term skilled care.
+They pay nothing toward long-term custodial care (help with daily living activities or supervision due to cognitive issues).
+Custodial care is the type of care most people will need on an extended basis.

-For many people, Long-Term Care insurance is very affordable and an easy way to protect your future retirement assets.
-This protection includes your 401(k), 403(b), IRA and other savings.
+Long-Term Care Insurance is very affordable for many people and an easy way to protect your future retirement assets.
+This protection includes your 401(k), 403(b), IRA, and other savings.
 Also, these plans can help ease the burdens placed on your family during a long-term care event.
-Without an advance plan a family member, spouse, daughter or daughter-in-law become the default caregivers.
-This puts an incredible burden on them emotionally, physically and financially.
+Without an advance plan, a family member, spouse, daughter, or daughter-in-law become the default caregivers.
+This puts an incredible burden on them emotionally, physically, and financially.

 You may have read that these policies are expensive.
-While you could design a plan which is very expensive, it generally would lead to being over-insured.
-For example, a married 50-year-old male, In excellent health, could have a plan from a major Long-Term Care insurer company for as little as $77 a month or less.
+While you could design a very expensive plan, it generally would lead to being over-insured.
+For example, a married 50-year-old male, In excellent health could have a plan from a major Long-Term Care insurer company for as little as $130 a month or less.
 In this example, its initial benefits would be $3,500 a month, a $150,000 pool both growing 3% compounded every year.
 What this means is the benefits, not the premium, increase every year.

 Don't forget many tax incentives are available when you purchase an LTC policy.
-Also, you can use a health savings account to pay for premiums as well on a pre-tax basis.
-While most people are buying LTC insurance in their 50's and even younger, if you have stable health you can obtain quality protection at affordable premiums in your 60's.
+You can also use a health savings account to pay for premiums as well on a pre-tax basis.
+While most people are buying LTC insurance in their 50's and even younger, if you have stable health, you can obtain quality protection at affordable premiums in your 60's.

 “This has never been a one-size-fits-all product, and many consumers are regrettably presented with just one option, often the most costly."

-Costs for virtually identical policy coverage still vary significantly from one insurer to the next according to the 2017 Price Index.
-"Insurers each set their own rates and the price for virtually identical coverage can vary," Jesse Slome states.
-The AALTCI analysis found rates varied by as much as 70% – a decrease from the prior year when some costs varied by up to 94%.
-"You generally only buy Long-Term Care insurance once, so it's important to do it correctly the first time," Jesse Slome said.
+Costs for virtually identical policy coverage still vary significantly from one insurer to the next.
+"Insurers each set their own rates, and the price for virtually identical coverage can vary," Jesse Slome states.
+Premiums can vary as much as 100% for the exact same coverage. – "You generally only buy Long-Term Care insurance once, so it's important to do it correctly the first time," Jesse Slome said.

-You may also have ready about rate increases.
-Much of the press on this is overblown as pricing on very old policies were way too low for many benefits and underwriting risks they were taking at that time as the very low-interest rate environment we have had for so many years had created some of these issues.
+You may also have read about rate increases.
+Much of the press on this is overblown as pricing on very old policies were way too low for many benefits and underwriting risks they were taking at that time.
+Plus, the low-interest-rate environment we have had for so many years has created many of these issues.

-The good news is today insurance companies have priced plans based on the low-interest rate environment.
+The good news is today: insurance companies have priced plans based on the low-interest-rate environment.
 Regulations require more advance thought in the pricing of products before they even hit the market.
-The regulations don't mean there is no risk, but you can feel good about today's pricing of products.
+The regulations don't mean there is no risk, but you can feel good about today's products' pricing.

-An experienced specialist will have at least 300 or more clients with an LTC policy.
+An experienced specialist will have at least 300 or more clients with a Long-Term Care Insurance policy.
 Your top industry specialists may have thousands.

 The financial costs and burdens of aging are real.
 The ability to safeguard your future and provide for peace-of-mind should be an essential part of your overall retirement plan.